RichardBolanos/dcxair-frontend/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Description of the project

 The DCXAir project was made with love and its main features are:

 It allows you to consult flights by selecting an origin, a destination, a one-way flight or round-trip flights, and the results are the most optimal since the Backend uses the Dijkstra algorithm to calculate the lowest cost routes.

 Implemented unit tests with Jasmine and Karma.

 Additional information is consulted for:

 1. the locations of the origin and destination airports, this allows the user to search for a city by its name and not its code

 2. By having the route data, additional information about the airport is displayed

 3. The value of the currencies is calculated in real time with the market value and you can select the most well-known currencies around the world

+Other interesting points about the project are:
+1. RXJS was used to manage the state of the application using the RXJS store
+2. RXJS was used to handle asynchrony and requests, through observables and other elements

 ## Images
 ![ScreenShot 1](https://github.com/RichardBolanos/dcxair-frontend/blob/main/screenshots/Screenshot1.png?raw=true)